• Share this on:

 3. Which European countries offer most opportunities for table and kitchen linen?

 The larger Western European economies are the main importers of table and kitchen linen.
 However, importers in these countries generally sell their products across Europe.
-Your best strategy is therefore to focus on a particular segment, rather than a specific country.
+Your best strategy therefore is to focus on a particular segment, rather than a specific country.

 Brexit may boost direct trade with the United Kingdom